hapalochlena/Nodejs_Project/README.md

 Early version of a contact list app, to be further developed later.

-The main purpose of this early version is for training: to gain experience in the basics of Node.js/Express.js, as well as best practices for software projects (testing/TDD, deployment, etc.)
+The main purpose of this early version is for training: to gain experience in the basics of Node.js/Express.js, as well as best practices for software projects (testing/TDD, deployment, etc.).

 This training project was not developed following any specific tutorial or course.

 ## Prerequisites
-Node.js v19.8.1
+* Node.js v19.8.1
-npm v8.1.2
+* npm v8.1.2

 ## Dependencies
-This project has the following dependencies:
+This project uses the following dependencies:
 * Express v4.18.2
 * Nodemon v2.0.22
 * ESLint v8.37.0